post thumbnail

 2025-11-25

-MinerU 2.5 is particularly well-suited for practical applications like building RAG knowledge bases and large-scale document extraction.
+MinerU 2.5 is especially useful for practical workflows such as building RAG knowledge bases and large-scale document extraction, where preserving layout, tables, and formulas matters more than plain OCR text.

 Step 1: Environment Preparation